Did it go bad, Flamengo? European team offers contract renewal and midfielder is far from Gávea

 Flamengo returns to the field this Wednesday, 13, to face Atlético-MG, for the return of the round of 16 of the Copa do Brasil.
 For this match, which will be played at Maracanã, the red-black must win by more than one goal difference to qualify.

 While Dorival Júnior prepares the team for this confrontation, the board continues in search of reinforcements.
 And one name that is on the red-black list is that of Wendel, from Zenit, from Russia.
-But the negotiation looks like it will have a bad ending for the Most Dear.
+But the negotiation looks like it’s going to have a bad ending for Mais Querido..

 According to journalist Venê Casagrande, Zenit offered Wendel a contract renewal.
 The bond that would end in 2025 will be extended until 2027with the player getting a salary increase.